kjj6198/fromthetesla/README.md

 ## 3. Build a simple CPU

+- Breadboard level
+- from verilog to real FPGA

 ## 5. AVR Programming

 Easiest way to learn how hardware, firmware works without OS overhead